-Drug-induced psychosis refers to a syndrome of psychotic symptoms that results from exposure to a substance and persists beyond bodily elimination of the substance.
-In some cases, psychosis can result from withdrawal, as well.
-While symptoms may be similar to other disorders with psychotic features, they will vary depending on the substance, dosage, frequency of use, and comorbidities.
+Drug-induced psychosis is a syndrome of psychotic symptoms, such as delusions and hallucinations, resulting from substance use or withdrawal.
+While symptoms may be similar to other disorders with psychotic features, they vary depending on the substance, dosage, frequency of use, and co-occurring conditions.

 What Is Psychosis?

-Psychosis is a syndrome characterized by a disconnect from reality, whereby the cause can be a preexisting medical or psychiatric condition, as well as external substances and trauma.
+Psychosis is characterized by a disconnect from reality, possibly caused by preexisting medical or psychiatric conditions, external substances, and trauma.
 Symptoms can be observed in several personality, mood, or psychotic disorders (e.g., schizophrenia, bipolar disorder, schizotypal personality disorder, etc.).
 In other cases, psychosis may occur due to a neurological condition, such as Huntinigton’s or a brain tumor.
 Exhibition of symptoms will vary depending on the cause of the psychosis, but episodes will typically include similar symptoms.

-- Delusions: Distorted beliefs that, despite possibly having a kernel of truth, are not supported by the overwhelming evidence accessible to most other objective, non-psychotic observers.
+- Delusions: Delusions are distorted beliefs that, despite possibly having a kernel of truth, are not supported by the overwhelming evidence accessible to most other objective, non-psychotic observers.

-- Hallucinations: Sensory experiences, in any sensory modality, that can take the form of seeing, hearing, or tasting things that aren’t really there.
+- Hallucinations: Hallucinations are sensory experiences that can take the form of seeing, hearing, or tasting things that aren’t really there.

-- Disorganized speech: Speech that does not make logical sense or is incoherent; or, the repetition of the same word or phrase over and over.
+- Disorganized speech: Disorganized speech does not make logical sense or is incoherent.
+It may also be the repetition of a word or phrase.

-- Disorganized behavior: Behavior that does not fit a given situation.
+- Disorganized behavior: Any behavior that does not fit a given situation may be considered disorganized.

-- Negative symptoms: Absence of typical, common, or normal features that most individuals regularly exhibit, such as blunted affect.
+- Negative symptoms: Negative symptoms refer to the absence of typical features that most individuals regularly exhibit.

 What Is Drug-Induced Psychosis?

-Substance-induced psychotic disorder is classified in the DSM-5 under Schizophrenia Spectrum Disorders and it can be challenging, even for clinicians, to differentiate them from primary psychotic disorders.
+Diagnostically, psychotic symptoms present during drug use are classified as “intoxication,” while “drug-induced psychosis” is reserved for symptoms persisting for days or weeks after detoxification.1 Sometimes, drug-induced psychosis converts to a chronic, lifelong primary psychotic disorder.
+Substance-induced psychotic disorder is classified in the DSM-5 under schizophrenia spectrum disorders, and it can be challenging, even for clinicians, to differentiate symptoms from primary psychotic disorders.

-Below are key distinguishing factors of drug-induced psychosis:
+Below are the distinguishing factors of drug-induced psychosis:

-- Family history: There is a stronger genetic/heritability link with primary psychotic disorders than with substance-induced psychosis.
+- Family history: A stronger genetic/heritability link is associated with primary psychotic disorders than substance-induced psychosis.

-- Symptoms: Substance-induced psychosis is associated with fewer positive and negative symptoms than primary psychotic disorders, but more affective and anxiety-related symptoms.
+- Symptoms: Substance-induced psychosis produces fewer positive and negative symptoms but more affective and anxiety-related symptoms than primary psychotic disorders.

-- Duration: Substance-induced psychoses are relatively brief by nature, lasting from days to weeks.
-Primary psychoses are often a lifelong disease with acute episodes alternating with periods of remission.2
+- Duration: Substance-induced psychosis is relatively brief, lasting from days to weeks.
+Primary psychoses are often lifelong diseases with acute episodes alternating with periods of remission.2

 - Good premorbid functioning: Before the onset of psychosis, individuals with substance-induced psychosis generally don’t exhibit thought disorder or behavioral disturbances, as is sometimes seen before acute episodes of schizophrenia.